MolBIFFM/diana/README.md

 A workflow defines the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome or STRING, optionally extending to proteins neighboring the input.

-The distribution of measurements and enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its separate modules can be assessed.
+The distribution of measurements and enrichment of CORUM protein complexes, Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its separate modules can be assessed.
 The protein-protein interaction network as well as networks derived from the Gene Ontology or Reactome, capturing enrichment, can be exported along comprehensive Cytoscape style specifications.

 ## Configuration